 If you are a student with a disability requesting reasonable accommodations in this course, please visit Disability Accommodations and Support Services (DASS) located on the second floor of Arroyo Hall, or call 805-437-3331.
-All requests for reasonable accommodations require registration with DASS in advance of need.
+All requests for reasonable accommodations require registration with DASS in advance of needed services.
 You can apply for DASS services here.
-Faculty, students, and DASS will work together regarding classroom accommodations.
+Faculty, students and DASS will work together regarding classroom accommodations.
+You are encouraged to discuss approved accommodations with your faculty.
 Please discuss approved accommodations with me ASAP!